Royal weddings – Garrard’s historic involvementApril 25, 2018

 In the months before he married in 1840, Prince Albert secretly commissioned the House of Garrard to create a jewel to his own designs: a jewel fit for a Queen.
 The result was a sapphire and white diamond cluster brooch, which he gave to Queen Victoria on the eve of their wedding.
 It was to be worn as her ‘something blue’.
 Every year on their anniversary the Queen would wear it again, and on many days in between.

 The brooch was the first of many Garrard jewels made for royal brides.
 It was also the inspiration for the cluster engagement ring now seen on the hand of the Duchess of Cambridge.

-Returning to tales of historic romances, in 1863 it was time for Prince Albert and Queen Victoria’s son, Edward, Prince of Wales, to marry.
-He too turned to Garrard with an even more lavish request - to create a pearl and diamond parure consisting of a necklace, earrings, brooch and tiara for his bride, Princess Alexandra.
-The prince himself was passionate about the intricacies of jewellery design and was actively engaged in its creation.
+In 1863 it came time for their son Edward, Prince of Wales to marry.
+He too turned to Garrard with an even more lavish request, to create a pearl and diamond parure of necklace, earrings, brooch and tiara for his bride, Princess Alexandra.
+The prince had a great appreciation for the intricacies of jewellery design and was actively engaged in its creation.

 In one of the earliest instances of wedding photography, Princess Alexandra is shown resplendent on the arm of her young husband adorned in all the jewels but the tiara.
 Today its whereabouts are unknown, but HM Queen Elizabeth II continues to wear the accompanying brooch and earrings.